EmiliaCardenas/Implementation-of-Computational-Methods/README.md

 # Implementation-of-Computational-Methods
 ## Description
 During this Evidence, I have been using the language “Quenya,” which is an elvish language that is part of the branch ‘Aman.’
 Quenya was typically written with the Tengwar of Fëanor, a writing structure that nowadays resembles Arabic or Hindi traces in their words.
 There is information of two different dialects coming for Quenya, which are Valinorean Quenya and Vanyarin Quenya; spoken by two different clans of the Aman, the Noldor and the Vanyar.
 It has a Latin-like phonology, also having the same 5 vowels that we have in most Latin languages nowadays.
 Even though it can give an idea of most Romance languages, it is more influenced by Finnish; some of the language rules are presented in the Elvish structure.
 The word Quenya means “belonging to the Quendi”, however, the meaning does not delimit the language to just be spoken in certain places.
+(Lambenor, n.d.)

 The objective is to create a program that only recognizes the words that have been assigned to me with Quenya.
 The words are:
 Eldarin